pranavrele/gist/README.md

 Feel free to fork this repo and use this as a starting point.
 Enjoy.

+## Thank You

+Many thanks to the folks over at [Unsplash](https://unsplash.com) for providing free to use high resolution photos.

 ## Change Log

+### Version 1.0

+-Shifted from Bootstrap to Bourbon Neat grid system -Schema changed to Bottom-Up
+-Added Sass support
+-Added Profile Name to top to clear up Profile Image -Added CTA section prior to footer
+-Corrected Mobile and Tablet misalignment issues

 ### Version 0.2